the-town-kitchen/the-town-kitchen/README.md

 ![The Town Kitchen](images/logo.png)

-An Android app for [The Town Kitchen](http://thetownkitchen.com) that processes meal orders, estimates meal deliveries, and reviews meals.
+An Android app for [The Town Kitchen](http://thetownkitchen.com) that:

+1. Takes and processes meal orders (currently available via website only), including verification within pre-defined geographic area and disseminating orders to other individuals.
+2. Estimates and tracks meal deliveries based on driver's location
+3. Reviews meals (gives feedback) and contact support

+## User Stories

+TO-DO

 ## Acknowledgements